Nonparametric estimation of the preferential attachment function from one network snapshot: Model and Proposed Method

-While this estimator works very well for small $k$, for large $k$ it suffers from the waterfall artefact: the estimated values of $A_k$ fall off rapidly (cf. Fig.~\ref{fig:illustrative}).
-To our knowledge, while this estimator has been proposed for PA trees~\cite{gao2017}, it has never been applied to any real-world networks, and the waterfall artefact, let alone its cause, has never been discussed in the literature.
-See Section~\ref{sec:remarks} for related works.
+While this estimator works very well for small $k$, for large $k$ it suffers from {a} waterfall artefact: the estimated values of $A_k$ fall off rapidly ({see} Fig.~\ref{fig:illustrative}).
+To our knowledge, while this estimator has been proposed {only} for PA trees by Gao et al.~\cite{gao2017}, it has never been applied to any real-world networks, and the waterfall artefact, let alone its cause, has never been discussed in the literature.

-\subsection{New method for estimating $A_k$ from one snapshot: PAFit-oneshot}
+\subsection{{PAFit-oneshot: A n}ew method for estimating $A_k$ from one snapshot}

-We present our main contribution: the novel method PAFit-oneshot for estimating $A_k$ when only $G_T$, the snapshot at time-step $T$, is observed.
+We present our main contribution: the novel PAFit-oneshot method for estimating~$A_k$ when only $G_T$, the snapshot {network} at time-step $T$, is observed.
 At the heart of our method is a correction to the waterfall artefact inherent to Eq.~(\ref{eq:baseline}).